 PHOTO CREDIT: EVA MUELLER

-vocalist/ guitarist BILLIE JOE ARMSTRONG (Book & Lyrics), bassist Mike Dirnt and drummer Tré Cool – were kids from working-class backgrounds who came of age in the underground punk scene in Berkeley.
-Even though they had previously released two records (1039/Smooth Out Slappy Hours and Kerplunk), they announced their arrival with 1994's Dookie, a dynamic blast of exuberant punk-pop that spoke to bored teenagers everywhere.
-The album eventually sold 15 million copies, earned the band its first Grammy® Award and inspired a raft of imitators.
+vocalist/guitarist BILLIE JOE ARMSTRONG (Book & Lyrics), bassist Mike Dirnt, and drummer Tré Cool – were kids from working-class backgrounds who came of age in the underground punk scene in Berkeley.
+Even though they had released two records prior (1039 / Smoothed Out Slappy Hours and Kerplunk), they announced their arrival with 1994's Dookie, a dynamic blast of exuberant punk-pop that sold 15 million copies and earned the band its first Grammy® Award for Best Alternative Music Performance.
 Over the years, Green Day continued to top the charts with their subsequent studio albums Insomniac, Nimrod and Warning, while entertaining millions of fans with their frenetic live shows.
 But it was their landmark 2004 album American Idiot that launched Green Day into the stratosphere.
-"Jesus of Suburbia" set the tone by telling a tale of the choice between self-destruction and redemption that resonated with listeners of all ages, nationalities and political persuasions.
-American Idiot debuted at No. 1 on the Billboard chart, spawned five hit singles, earned seven Grammy® nominations (winning two, including Best Rock Album) and raised the bar for modern rock and roll.
-Last year, Green Day released its new album 21st Century Breakdown, which was nominated for three 2010 Grammy® Awards and won Best Rock Album.
-It also spawned two hit singles: the gold "Know Your Enemy," which was the first song ever to top Billboard's Rock, Alternative and Mainstream Rock charts simultaneously; and the platinum "21 Guns," which earned them three 2009 MTV Video Music Awards including Best Rock Video.
+American Idiot debuted at No. 1 on the Billboard chart, spawned five hit singles, earned seven Grammy® nominations (winning two, including Best Rock Album), and raised the bar for modern rock and roll.
+In 2009, Green Day released 21st Century Breakdown, which won a 2010 Grammy® Award for Best Rock Album.
+It spawned two hit singles: the gold “Know Your Enemy,” which was the first song ever to top Billboard’s Rock, Alternative, and Mainstream Rock charts simultaneously, and the double-platinum “21 Guns,” which earned them three 2009 MTV Video Music Awards including Best Rock Video.
 Green Day also took home an American Music Award for Favorite Alternative Rock Music Artist.
+Later that year, Green Day collaborated with Tony Award winning director of Spring Awakening, Michael Mayer, for the stage musical of American Idiot.
+The play bowed at the Berkeley Repertory Theatre in September 2009 and set attendance records during its limited engagement.
+The play went on to Broadway and ran for a year at the St. James Theatre and won two Tony Awards.
+Their highly anticipated albums ¡Uno!, ¡Dos! and ¡Tré! released in 2012, and they are currently on tour promoting the trilogy.
 For more about the band, visit www.greenday.com.

 - Billie Joe Armstrong